geuxy/broadcast-plugin/README.md

-# broadcast-plugin
+# ZoulBroadcast
-The source code of ZoulBroadcast
+The source code of ZoulBroadcast Plugin on Spigot [https://www.spigotmc.org/resources/zoulbroadcast.101178/]

+The source code is free to use.